LifeSpan Treadmills Reviewed

 Folding: Yes

-Others: One of the best mid-priced treadmills in the market for 2008.
+Others: One of the top selling treadmills in Amazon last 2011, and for good reasons.

 Motor Size: 3.0 HP continuous duty motor